gorenje/millieons.org/t/dog_fish_part_2.md

 Dog: Equality stops the moment you exit your mothers womb.
 In a capitalist system, someone born to financially well-off parents will have a better start to life than someone born in a poor part of town.
 How can there be equality?
 Equality in education, in upbringing, in outlook, in possibilities, etc?
 They only equality is nationality and sometimes not even that.

-Fish: Which then leads people to believe *they failed* in a system were everyone else succeeded.
+Fish: Which then leads people to believe *they failed* in a system were everyone else succeeds.
 Forgetting that the initial premise was a falsehood.
-It was the *system that failed* them.
+It was the *system that failed* them, not they *who failed*.

 And with that both fell into a silence of contemplation.
 Until: